Engage and entertain with fun activities at the right level

 The key is to find a puzzle that suits their ability level and has a picture they like.

-To help you find something your older adult will enjoy, we rounded up a bunch of fun puzzles with beautiful pictures.
+To help you find something your older adult will enjoy, we rounded up dozens of fun puzzles with beautiful pictures.

-We found options for people looking for simpler puzzles, ones designed for Alzheimer’s or dementia, puzzles for people with impaired vision, and even ones made from your own photos.
+We found options for people looking for simpler puzzles, ones designed for Alzheimer’s or dementia, puzzles for people with impaired vision, and even custom puzzles made from your own photos.

 Simpler puzzles for mild cognitive impairment

 Seniors with mild cognitive decline can still have fun with puzzles.
 Start by choosing one with a simple picture and fewer pieces than they used to enjoy.